 Algeria’s El Qantas rail tunnel due for 2018 completion

 The El Qantas rail tunnel in Algeria, which will be key to the country’s rail freight economy, is due to be completed in December 2018, says the Algerian Government.
-The 7.3 kilometre tunnel will be the longest one in northern Africa and improve rail connections between the capital Algiers and Oran, the most important western city.
+The 7.3 kilometre tunnel will be the longest one in northern Africa and improve rail connections between Algiers, the capital, and Oran, the country’s most important western city.

-The main economic Algerian axis is contained between these coastal cities, and the tunnel will reduce train journey by half, not only for rail freight services but also for passengers.
+The main economic Algerian axis is contained between these coastal cities, and the tunnel will cut freight train journey times by half.
 The project is being jointly developed by the Algerian Railway Company (ANESRIF) and the China Railway Construction Company (CRCC).
 The infrastructure has two tunnels, each one for one-way rail track.
 Each tunnel will be seven metres wide.

 Response to Arab Spring